garrandall/popular-music-data/tracks/jaded-drake.md

 You wanna hit me up when you make it
 You'll try and come back when you famous
-I always want the truth, but it's dangerous (dangerous, oh) You got something real, not basic (ooh, yeah)
+I always want the truth, but it's dangerous (dangerous, oh) You got something real, not basic (oh yeah)
 You wanna get with me, stop
 Yes I'm hurting, yes I'm jaded (jaded)
 Most of these things, I don't wanna say (say)
-I wanna be around while you chasin' (wanna be around, wanna be around) You wanna hit me up when you make it (ooh, yeah) You'll try and come back when you famous (back around, back around) I always want the truth, but it's dangerous (dangerous) You got something real, not basic
+I wanna be around while you chasin' (wanna be around, wanna be around) You wanna hit me up when you make it (oh yeah)
+You'll try and come back when you famous (back around, back around) I always want the truth, but it's dangerous (dangerous) You got something real, not basic
 You wanna get with me, stop (playin')

 Yeah
-Dogs on this side, dogs over on this side (ooh, yeah, ooh, yeah, ooh, yeah) Ayy
+Dogs on this side, dogs over on this side (oh yeah, oohyeah, ohoheah) Ayy
 Told me about all your insecurities, for what?
 Dragged me like two hours to your family's house, for what?